-After you’ve separated your PBD, glass, paper/cardboard and organic waste, most other non-recyclable waste items can go in the red and white bin bags, which you can buy at the service counter at super markets (where you get cigarettes).
 Exceptions to the items that can go in the red bags are batteries, lightbulbs and electronic devices, among others.
-For electronic devices, there are drop-off points at supermarkets, or within the stores where the electronics were bought in the first place.
+For batteries, light bulbs and electronic devices, there are drop-off points at supermarkets, or within the stores where the electronics were bought in the first place.
 Check the Milieu App to make sure that what you’re getting rid of in the red and white bags actually belongs there!
-Still, after all that recycling, there shouldn’t be too much left to put in these bags.
+If you recycle properly there shouldn’t be too much left to put in these bags.
 This is good news, because they are the worst for the environment, and also the most expensive for you.
 Ideally, you would use them for non recyclable waste like full vacuum cleaner bags, chewing gum, cigarette butts, ash, sanitary napkins and weird combined-material packaging.

 The municipality collects bags once every two weeks.
 You can check the Milieu App or the waste calendar (in Dutch) to find out which day this is for your address.
 You can leave your red and white bag(s) out on the sidewalk between 19:00h on the evening before the collection day, or before 06:00h in the morning on the collection day.